 The EGM is primarily documented via project reports.
-In those parts of the world where litigation has often been associated with the procurement of major projects, conventionally, and often as a contractual obligation, two main types of report are produced following site investigations - a factual and an interpretive report.
-The 'Factual Reports' are usually regarded as 'Rely Upon Data', whilst the 'Interpretive Reports' often have a limited interpretive content, are usually 'For Information Only', and have a lesser standing contractually.
+In those parts of the world where litigation has often been associated with the procurement of major projects, conventionally, and often as a contractual obligation, two main types of report are produced following site investigations - a Data Report and an Interpretive Report.
+The 'Data Reports' are usually regarded as 'Rely Upon Data', whilst the 'Interpretive Reports' often may have a limited interpretive content, are usually 'For Information Only', and have a lesser standing contractually.
 In these circumstances an effective EGM knowledge framework may not be presented and it may not be fully utilised in the project life cycle.

-2.3.4.1 Factual Report
+2.3.4.1 Data Report

-In some cases, owners choose to issue only 'factual' information (that is, borehole test pit logs, laboratory test results etc.) in the belief that providing any 'interpretations' will somehow increase their exposure to geotechnical risk.
+In some cases, owners choose to issue only 'Data' information (that is, borehole test pit logs, laboratory test results etc.) in the belief that providing any 'interpretations' will somehow increase their exposure to geotechnical risk.
 It is accepted that this a common practice but withholding interpretations from subsequent designers or contractors can only reduce their ability to reasonably foresee the ground conditions that they might encounter and, therefore, they have to price their bids accordingly.